 Retinoid medications such as tretinoin and isotretinoin work by speeding up your body’s skin cell turnover process, making blockages less likely.

 Our guide to tretinoin and hormonal acne goes into more detail on how tretinoin works to reduce dead skin cells and prevent acne outbreaks.

 Bacteria can also contribute to acne outbreaks.
 When a blocked pore becomes infected, the best treatment is often an antibiotic.

 Antibiotics work by fighting the bacteria present inside a pimple or cystic acne nodule, helping to reduce inflammation and heal your skin.

 By making simple lifestyle changes, you may be able to reduce your risk of developing acne.

 These include washing your skin and hair regularly (but not multiple times a day), avoiding touching your face, and limiting your exposure to sunlight.
-To learn more about how to get rid of acne naturally, read our blog.

 No matter what your skin type, everyone should have a solid skin care routine in place.

 Washing your face, moisturizing, occasional exfoliation to promote dead skin cell turnover, regular use of SPF 30+ sunscreen, and oil-free, noncomedogenic products are the key to a healthy daily skin regimen.

 Following a routine like this can help prevent everything from forehead acne to chin acne, leaving you with a clearer look to your skin.